 In an exciting, innovative, award-winning initiative, the RCGP is collaborating with parkrun UK to promote the health and wellbeing of staff and patients.
-Under this initiative GP Practices across the UK are encouraged to develop close links with their local parkrun to become parkrun practices.
+This social prescribing project encourages GP practices of all sizes to link with their local parkrun events to become parkrun practices.
+As a parkrun practice, the surgery encourages staff and patients to take part in parkrun.

 Over 1,700 GP surgeries are now parkrun practices.
 Join today and improve the health and wellbeing of your staff and patients through increased physical activity, skill development, friendships and socialising, mutual support and personal empowerment.

-The parkrun practice initiative is a voluntary collaboration between a GP practice and a local parkrun event or events.
+The parkrun practice initiative is a voluntary collaboration between a GP practice and a local parkrun event, with the practice making a commitment to promoting parkrun.

 Before registering to be a parkrun practice, we ask that you reach out to your local parkrun event team, via the contact details on the event website, or go along to your local parkrun event to introduce yourself and let them know your practice